lenamasek/lenamasek.github.io/_posts/2014-01-28-priester-aviation-mobile-app.markdown

 <img src="{{ site.baseurl }}/assets/img/pa-1b-phone.png">

-Priester contracted a mobile app company to develop the app and Torque to design the screens.
-We started by designing the screens that we were told were needed by conversations between the client and the developers.
-We soon realized that the lack of structure and organization of the screens meant the users' experience had a lot of holes, so we pitched a better UX structure.
+Priester contracted a mobile app company to develop the app and us at [Torque](http://torque.digital) to design the screens.
+We started by designing the screens that we were told were needed, resulting from conversations between the client and the developers.
+We soon realized that the proposed screens were missing a solid flow and organized structure, which meant the users' experience had a lot of holes, so we pitched a better UX structure.

 <section><div class="col span_3_of_6"><img src="{{ site.baseurl }}/assets/img/pa-5-screens.jpg"></div><div class="col span_3_of_6"><img src="{{ site.baseurl }}/assets/img/pa-4.jpg"></div></section>